 Can you believe that you are already almost done? it's crazy how simple it is to build a blog, yet some people think that they will never be able to do it because they don't know how to code.

-When you get to that screen it means you are ready to move on to the next section of this post!
+After you complete the checklist you are ready to move on to the other parts of this series.

 That’s it!
 You created your blog.
 Can you believe it was really that easy?